denten-books/plain-text/1-metaphor.md

 kind of an interpreter that sat between the human operator and the machine, facilitating communication in a friendly, English-like language.
 Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
-Instead of feeding punch cards into the machine, the operator would now use a standard typewriter.
+Instead of feeding punch cards into a machine, the operator would now use a standard typewriter.
 Instead of flipping switches the operator typed words.
 JOSS thus referred both to the "simple language" for machine instruction and to this new "remote console" way of interacting with the computer.
 JOSS and the user would "take turns controlling the typewriter" in the words of the documentation.
 The computerized aide understood simple commands like `do`, `go`, and `type`.
 Given a number of predetermined commands, it would attempt to respond with a result.
-When confused, or when given an unfamiliar command, its default for an unspecified error mimicked human confusion: "Eh" [@shaw_joss:_1964]?
+When confused, or when given an unfamiliar command, its default for an unspecified error mimicked human confusion: "Eh? [@shaw_joss:_1964]"

 This mode of conversational interaction was captured also in one of the earliest text adventure games, the *Colossal Cave Adventure*, designed by Will